-Openfabrics 2 provides a library called libfabric [12] that hides the details of common high performance fabric APIs behind a uniform API.
+Openfabrics 1 provides a library called libfabric that hides the details of common high performance fabric APIs behind a uniform API.
 Because of the advantage of such an API, we chose to use libfabric as our programming library for implementing the high performance communications for Heron.
 Libfabric is a thin wrapper API and it supports different providers including Verbs, Aries interconnect from Cray through GNI, Intel Omni-Path, and Sockets.
+The libfabcirc API closely resembles the structure of Verbs API.
+For example, for channel semantics, it provides send/receive operations with completion queues to get notifications about the operations.